How Can Your Logo Influence Buyer Behavior?

 So how do we work our logo magic?

-We spend our energy on three key areas: logo recognition, value communication, and social proof.
+We spend our energy on three essential areas: logo recognition, value communication, and social proof.

 Logo recognition is a major selling point.